 Newly Elected Officials Institute

 The Newly Elected Officials Institute, instituted in 1991, is a two-day training program which is required by state law.
-There are two opportunities
+There is one opportunity

 The Harold F. Holtz Municipal Training Institute is a series of training programs for mayors and council members to enhance their knowledge and skills.
 Courses are offered throughout the year as stand-alone offerings or in conjunction with GMA meetings.